 Foreside Fund Officer Services, LLC ("Foreside"), Three Canal Plaza, Suite 100, Portland, ME 04101, provides a Chief Compliance Officer to the Trust as well as related compliance services pursuant to a consulting agreement between Foreside and the Trust.
 Foreside's compliance services consist primarily of reviewing and assessing the policies and procedures of the Trust and its service providers pertaining to compliance with applicable federal securities laws, including Rule 38a-1 under the 1940 Act.
-For the compliance services rendered to the Fund, the Trust pays Foreside a reoccurring fund fee and a fee per each fund.
+For the compliance services rendered to the Fund, the Trust pays Foreside a fixed annual fund fee and an additional fee per the Fund.
 The Fund also pays Foreside for any out-of-pocket expenses.